Godapitiya Mohideen Jummah Mosque (Photo credit: Dotcom Systems, Google street view)

 Monuments

-The large bowl which is placed at the mosque is considered as a valuable artifact.
+The large bowl which is placed at the mosque is considered a valuable artefact.
 During the Dutch period, it had been used to make sugar at the land called 'Paradoova' (Wikramaratne, 2015).
 According to the folklore, a boat had been used to bring that bowl to the mosque from its original location (Wikramaratne, 2015).

 Two tombs belonging to an Islamic religious leader and his disciple are also found inside the mosque.